dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 To fix this, we need to make `OrderDetails` stop the polling once it gets removed from the display.
 This is simply a matter of using the `IDisposable` interface.

-In `OrderDetails.cshtml`, add the following directive at the top of the file, underneath the other directives:
+In `OrderDetails.razor`, add the following directive at the top of the file, underneath the other directives:

 ```html
 @implements IDisposable